Nupur Sharma: Controversies

-Comments about Muhammad & Islam
+Comments about Muhammad and Islam

-On 26 May 2022, Sharma participated in a debate on the Gyanvapi Mosque dispute on the News24, Republic Bharat & Times Now television channel, during which she repeatedly made remarks regarding the beliefs of Islam & age of Muhammad's wife Aisha at the time of their marriage and consummation of the marriage on all the three channels.
-On News24, Nupur is prevented from speaking further by news reporter Manak Gupta.
-But Nupur didn't like the rebuke.
+On 26 May 2022, Sharma participated in a debate on the Gyanvapi Mosque dispute on the News24, Republic Bharat, and Times Now television channel, during which she repeatedly made remarks regarding the beliefs of Islam and age of Muhammad's wife Aisha at the time of their marriage and consummation of the marriage on all the three channels.
+She quoted Quranic verses Sahih al-Bukhari, 5134; Book 67, Hadith 70 to support her claim.
+On News24, Nupur was prevented from speaking further by news reporter Manak Gupta however she did not like the rebuke.
 So she left the program in the middle.
-Later she tweeted that it is a terrible channel that she wouldn't go on again.
-She makes the same remarks on Islam and Prophet Mohammed when she appears on Republic Bharat later that day at 7 PM.
-Aishwarya, the anchor on Republic Bharat, cautioned her against making any personal comments and from offending anyone's religious sensibilities.
-But Nupur Sharma didn't stop.
-At 9PM, she went on Times Now, and repeated the same things.
+Later she tweeted that it is a terrible channel that she would not go on again.
+She made the same remarks on Islam and Prophet Mohammed when she appeared on Republic Bharat later that day at around 19:00 local time.
+Aishwarya, the anchor on Republic Bharat, cautioned her against making any personal comments and from offending anyone's religious sensibilities but she proceeded regardless.
+At 21:00 local time, she went on Times Now, and repeated the same things.
 She said certain things from Islamic religious books that according to her could be mocked by people.
 She claimed that Muslims are mocking the Hindu faith and calling the 'Shivling' claimed to have been found inside the mosque complex a fountain.
 According to her, she could not tolerate the continuous insult of Mahadev being received on social media, which she cleared via a tweet on X (formerly Twitter).
 A day later, the video clip of her comments were cut-out and shared by Mohammed Zubair, an Indian-journalist and co-founder of Alt News, on social media.
 Times Now deleted the video of the programme from its YouTube channel the following day.
 Nonetheless, Sharma tried to defend her comments and accused Zubair of heavily editing the original clip, which was denied by Pratik Sinha, the other co-founder of Alt News.
 Sinha stated that it was unedited and also included a longer clip which showed the context.
 Following this, she began receiving rape and death threats, prompting the Delhi Police to provide her with a security cover.
 Journalists note that Sharma has made similar comments on several TV shows.